How to Secure Your Mac and Make It Run Faster

 Next, you should install a Virtual Private Network (VPN) app on your Mac.
 A VPN conceals your IP address and disguises your location making your transactions untraceable.
 While using a VPN, everything you do remains anonymous, providing you greater privacy and security.
 A VPN also encrypts your online activities, so the data you send and receive across the internet is secure from hackers attempting to spy on you.
 For a description of more benefits you can get from a VPN, visit our previous blog detailing how a VPN boosts your online security here.

-Trend Micro VPN Proxy One Pro offers fast, secure, stable and anonymous VPN proxy connections, to let you access websites in complete privacy because it doesn’t keep a log of your online activities.
+Trend Micro Trend Micro VPN offers fast, secure, stable and anonymous VPN proxy connections, to let you access websites in complete privacy because it doesn’t keep a log of your online activities.
 Its strength emphasizes privacy, and Trend Micro VPN Proxy One can be installed on multiple Mac and iOS devices—all your Apple devices that share the same Apple Account.

 4. Use a Password Manager